house-of-abbey/GarminHomeAssistant/examples/Actions.md

 }
 ```

-**Please be advised that for security sensitive actions, a PIN confirmation should be used.**
+**The authors do not advise the use of this application for security sensitive devices.
+But we suspect users are taking that risk anyway, hence a PIN confirmation is provided that can be used for additional menu item security.**

 This can be enabled by setting the `pin` field in the `tap_action`.
 The `pin` field overrides `confirm`.
 Explicitly setting `confirm` is not necessary.